Apl223/Portfolio/Cybersecurity/Books/EthicalHackingDaniel/Ransomware/README.md

 that encrypts one or multiple files.
 Excercises involve building a server that decrypts a symmetrical key and returns it to the victim, and extending it so that it sends a copy of the encrypted key to the server.

-### Encrypt.py
+Book doesn't cover how to generate the key itself, and there was some formating problems with the code that was present in the book for these excercises.
+For example, Apple Keynote 5 presentation files would be generated instead of PGP when generating a .key file for the encrypted symmetrical key.

-Book doesn't cover how to generate the key itself, so the solution I found that got this script to work was to add some lines that used the rsa function from the cryptography library to generate a public key each time its executed, and therefore encrypts the .txt file with a different outcome each time.
+I'm still coming up with a solution to the problem.